goauthentik/authentik/website/blog/2023-08-31-announcing-the-authentik-enterprise-release/item.md

 -   [Manage you Enterprise account](../docs/enterprise/manage-enterprise)
 -   [Support for Enterprise accounts](../docs/enterprise/entsupport)

-In future releases, we will be adding additional Enterprise features, including RBAC support, authentication for remote desktop access, and an authentik mobile app for multi-factor authentication.
+In future releases, we will be adding additional Enterprise features, including RBAC support, inbuilt remote desktop access, and an authentik mobile app for multi-factor authentication.

 For this preview release of authentik Enterprise, we’d like to hear from you; thoughts and suggestions, questions, any specific direction that you’d like to see the Enterprise version focus on?
 Contact us at [hello@goauthentik.io](mailto:hello@goauthentik.io).